A Reddit user is checking for the account shadowban status

 Excessive Self-Promotion

 Reddit's self-promotion guidelines state that no more than 10% of your activity should be self-promotional.
-Accounts that primarily exist to promote a website, product, or YouTube channel are treated as spam by Reddit's automated systems.
+Accounts that primarily exist to promote a website, product, or YouTube channel are treated as spam.
+The threshold is not a hard formula — Reddit looks at overall patterns.
+An account that posts links to the same domain across multiple subreddits triggers the same algorithms that catch actual spam bots.

 Vote Manipulation

 Using multiple accounts to upvote your own posts, coordinating upvotes through Discord servers or group chats, or using automated tools to inflate vote counts all constitute vote manipulation under Reddit's content policy.
 Reddit detects this through IP correlation, timing patterns, and behavioral analysis.
+Even coordinating votes among a small group of friends can trigger flags if the same accounts consistently upvote the same user's content.

 Cross-Posting Identical Content